henrixd7/dl-blocklist/README.md

 # dl-blocklist

-Automated blocklist download in a slightly more secure way.
+Automated hosts blocklist download in a slightly more secure way.

-This script parses the downloaded blocklist and filters items to make sure that result is always syntactically intact and filters some obvious things like blocking localhost.
+This script parses the downloaded blocklist and filters items to make sure that result is always syntactically intact and filters out some obvious things like blocking localhost or lan addresses.
+Supports hosts file like syntax with slightly stricter rules and IP/network list defined in more detail below.

 With this script, using automatically downloaded blocklists with blocking rules should be little bit safer.